Lyubosumaz/react-softuni-project/README.md

 MongoDB,

-## --check for all dependencies used in the package.json files--
+## --check for all used dependencies in the package.json files--

 ## --how to start--

 open Command Prompt type: mongod,

-open Command Prompt directory /server type: npm install then npm start,
+open second Command Prompt directory /server type: npm install then npm start,

-open Command Prompt directory /client type: npm install then npm start
+open third Command Prompt directory /client type: npm install then npm start